Healthy Recipes Blog

 Recipe FAQs

-Why do you let the roast rest before slicing it?
+Why do you let the meat rest before slicing?

 Serving Suggestions

-You can serve this roast with any side dish you typically serve with steaks or roasts.
+You can serve this roast with any side dish you would typically serve with beef.
 Here are a few of my favorites:

 • Sauteed mushrooms